-The 2021 Polytechnic Summit will take place as a Virtual-First event from Tuesday 1st June to Friday 4th June 2021 hosted by Technological University Dublin.
-Participation is assumed at this stage to be virtual-only.
+The 2021 Polytechnic Summit will take place as a Virtual-Only event from Tuesday 1st June to Friday 4th June 2021 hosted by Technological University Dublin.

 To facilitate participation from the broadest range of locations, sessions will run each day from 14:00 to 18:00 local time (13:00 UTC to 17:00 UTC).